wedkarz02/xamai/README.md

 # Usage

-To use XAMAI properly you need to insert an <u>absolute path</u> of the parent directory of XAMAI to **sys.path** of your script.
+To use XAMAI properly you need to insert an absolute path of the parent directory of XAMAI to **sys.path** of your script.
 The way of doing this highly depends on your project setup and XAMAI package location. \
 Consider this example:
 ```
 projects/